Sheila S. Mathai: Flag rank

 Mathai was promoted to the rank of Rear Admiral and appointed Command Medical Officer, Eastern Naval Command.
 She was subsequently appointed Commanding Officer of the naval hospital INHS Asvini in Mumbai.
 She was in command of the naval hospital during the COVID-19 pandemic.
 On 31 January 2021, she relinquished command of Asvini, handing over to Rear Admiral Arti Sarin, in a rare event of a change of command between two women flag officers.
 On 1 February, she took over as the Command Medical Officer of the Western Naval Command.

 On 26 August 2021, she was promoted to the rank of Surgeon Vice Admiral, only the fourth woman to be promoted to three-star rank in the Indian Armed Forces.
 She assumed the post of Director General (Organisation and Personnel) of the Armed Forces Medical Services under the Director General Armed Forces Medical Services (DGAFMS).

 Personal life

-Mathai is married to a retired officer of the Indian Navy, Surgeon Commodore K. I. Mathai, VSM, a neurosurgeon who served in the navy for 35 years.
+Mathai is married to an officer of the Indian Navy, Surgeon Commodore K. I. Mathai, VSM, a neurosurgeon who served in the navy for 35 years and is now retired.
 The couple have a daughter.